-In its third argument against anticipation, Patent Owner contends that Petitioner's assertion that a POSA would "envisage" the claimed subject matter is insufficient.
-Prelim.
-Resp.
-41-43.
-According to Patent Owner, Petitioner does not support its contention that a POSA would "readily envisage" the method of claim 1 from Shrum/Geall-noting that the Petition "includes [only] two conclusory sentences" on this question.
+envisage" the method of claim 1 from Shrum/Geall-noting that the Petition "includes [only] one conclusory sentence" on this question.
 Id. at 42 (citing Pet.
-27).
+29).
 Further, Patent Owner argues, Petitioner provides "no reason a POSA would at once envisage the claimed combination from among a thousand options."
-Id. at 43.
+Id.

 Insofar as Petitioner is invoking a theory based on a POSA "envisaging" claim 1's subject matter, Petitioner provides little explanation.
 Petitioner includes one sentence, and no declarant testimony, that directly addresses this issue.
 Pet.
-27. Based on the Federal Circuit's guidance, whether a POSA would "at once envisage" the claimed subject matter from a single reference depends on multiple factual considerations-including, inter alia, the number and diversity of possible options/combinations in the reference.
-See, e.g., Mylan, 50 F.4th at 153-154 (declining to impose a bright-line number of options that may be envisaged in a "limited class," explaining it "depends on the 'class'" and reinforcing that "[t]he key term here is 'limited'")40; Blue Calypso, LLC v.
+29. Based on the Federal Circuit's guidance, whether a POSA would "at once envisage" the claimed subject matter from a single reference depends on multiple factual considerations-including, inter alia, the number and diversity of possible options/combinations in the reference.
+See, e.g., Mylan, 50 F.4th at 153-154 (declining to impose a bright-line number of options that may be envisaged in a "limited class," explaining it "depends on the 'class'" and reinforcing that "[t]he key term here is 'limited'")41; Blue Calypso, LLC v.
 Groupon, Inc., 815 F.3d 1331, 1343-44 (Fed.
 Cir.
-2016) (affirming finding of anticipation by reference that "disclose[d] a limited number of [advertising] tools" and disclosed combining tool functionalities); In re Ruschig, 343 F.2d 965, 973-74 (CCPA 1965) (reversing anticipation rejection by art disclosing 130 and 156 possible compounds; distinguishing from the 20 compounds in Petering derived by substituting "closely related units" such as "H and CH(3)" at certain molecular positions, unlike the "widely differing" and "diverse" chemical substituent combinations of the art in the rejection at issue).41
+2016) (affirming finding of anticipation by reference that "disclose[d] a limited number of [advertising] tools" and disclosed combining tool functionalities); In re Ruschig, 343 F.2d 965, 973-74 (CCPA 1965) (reversing anticipation rejection by art disclosing 130 and 156 possible compounds; distinguishing from the 20 compounds in Petering